-1. Expected 2014 Activity
+1. Expected 2015 Activity

 Predictions from NOAA's Climate Forecast System (CFS), NOAA Geophysical Fluid Dynamics Lab (GFDL) model FLOR-FA, the European Centre for Medium Range Weather

 eastern Pacific this season, though their forecast skill for the region is limited at this lead time.

 An important measure of the total seasonal activity is NOAA's Accumulated Cyclone Energy (ACE) index, which

 accounts for the combined strength and duration of tropical storms and hurricanes during the season.
-We estimate a 70% chance that the 2014 seasonal ACE index will be in the range of 95%-160% of the median.
+We estimate a 70% chance that the 2015 seasonal ACE

 ACE value above 115% of the 1981-2010 median indicates an above-normal season, and a value of 80%-115% of the median indicates a near-normal season.